vicinityh2020/vicinity-adapter-tinymesh/README.md

 * GET /objects
     - Returns all devices registered at the adapter and thing description of devices
 * GET /objects/{oid}/properties/{pid}
-    -Returns last known value and time the value was received by the device. “oid” is UUID of device and “pid” is a property identifier.
+    - Returns last known value and time the value was received by the device. “oid” is UUID of device and “pid” is a property identifier.